Something that some people either need to know or are simply interested in knowing is the bite force of different dog breeds.

 How Bite Force Is Measured?

-Bite force is generally measured in pounds per square inch (psi), and not in Newtons.
+Several of the online sets of data express bite force measured in pounds per square inch (psi), and not Newtons.

 There’s several ways bite force experiments might be carried out, and how they are carried out can have a large impact on results.